-The mission of the Child Advocacy Center of Rockingham County is to provide a safe environment for the evaluation of alleged child abuse for children 3 to 18 years of aged.
-Through the collaboration of public, private and community partners, we work to ensure the safety, health and well-being of abused children.
+The mission of the Child Advocacy Center of Rockingham County is to protect children.
+We do this by providing a safe environment for the evaluation of alleged child abuse and exploitation for children 3 to 18 years of age, coordinating services to victims and families and preventing future abuse through community education.
+Our goals are to:

-- ♦ Create a neutral place where interviews and services for abused children is provided - ♦ To prevent trauma to a child caused by multiple contacts with various community professionals

-- ♦ To provide the family with needed services that help them resolve their problems - ♦ To communicate an coordinate our efforts with other community agencies
+- ♦ Create a neutral place where interviews and services for abused children is provided - ♦ To prevent trauma to a child caused by multiple contacts with various community professionals - ♦ To provide the family with needed services that help them resolve their problems - ♦ To communicate an coordinate our efforts with other community agencies

-Since opening our doors in 2000, we have served over 3,500 children and their families in Rockingham County.
+Since opening our doors in 2000, we have served over 3,200 children and their families in Rockingham County.
+In 2008, we served 1 child and their family from Fremont.
+Through August of 2009, we served 5 children and their families.